Piastre in plastica con lavorazione CNC: Una guida completa alla precisione e all'efficienza

 1. Material Inspection:

-• Dry moisture-sensitive materials (PER ESEMPIO., nylon) at 80–100°C for 2–4 hours to prevent deformation.
+• Dry moisture-sensitive materials (per esempio., nylon) at 80–100°C for 2–4 hours to prevent deformation.

-1. Programmazione & Ottimizzazione del design:
+1. Programmazione & Ottimizzazione della progettazione:

-• Use CAD/CAM software (PER ESEMPIO., Solidworks, Mastercam) Per creare un modello digitale.
+• Use CAD/CAM software (per esempio., SolidWorks, Mastercam) per creare un modello digitale.

 Caso di studio: A manufacturer once skipped drying nylon plates before machining.
-The moisture caused the plates to warp during cutting—scrapping 50 spazi vuoti di ingranaggi ($250 nel materiale) and delaying production by 3 giorni.
+The moisture caused the plates to warp during cutting—scrapping 50 spazi vuoti degli ingranaggi ($250 nel materiale) and delaying production by 3 giorni.

-3.2 Esecuzione di lavorazione: Key Process Controls
+3.2 Esecuzione della lavorazione: Key Process Controls

 3.3 Post-elaborazione: Finish for Quality

-2. Macinazione/lucidatura: Per parti visibili (PER ESEMPIO., electronic covers), polish with 1,200–2,000 mesh sandpaper to achieve Ra ≤ 0.8μm.
+2. Grinding/Polishing: For visible parts (per esempio., electronic covers), polish with 1,200–2,000 mesh sandpaper to achieve Ra ≤ 0.8μm.

 3. Pulizia: Wipe parts with isopropyl alcohol to remove coolant residue—critical for parts that contact food/medical devices.